ResearchScientist/Notes-Project-Management/Agile.md

 	- what is allowing our competitors to outperform us in this sector
 	- how can we help our teams be more productive and supported
 	- these questions help the team see the benefit of the change and get buy in
+- implement one small change at a time
+	- introduce the use of a kanban board for a while
+	- start with a weekly retrospective

 # Scrum Master